dmijatovic/go-concepts/modules/README.md

 ## Dockerfile

 Building module app with Docker.
-This seem to work properly.
+This seem to work properly with 3rd parties

 ```bash
 # build container